Cabinet of Singapore: 2011 review

 On 26 March 2012, the Public Service Division of the Prime Minister's Office announced that the fixed component of the salary of a political appointment holder would be 13 months of their monthly salary.
 For 2011, the annual variable component of the salary would be 1.25 months plus $250, while the national bonus would be 2.625 months though appointment holders would receive a pro rata amount of 1.618 months' pay as the new salaries took effect from 21 May 2011 when the Cabinet was appointed following the general election.
 The targets for the four indicators making up the national bonus were 2–3% for real median income growth of citizens and real median income growth for the lowest 20th percentile of citizens, 3–5% for real GDP growth, and not more than 4.5% for the unemployment rate of citizens.
 Each appointment holder's performance bonus would be determined by the prime minister.

+2020s: addition of Leader of the Opposition role and 2026 review

+On 11 July 2020, in the aftermath of the 2020 Singaporean general election, the Prime Minister announced the official establishment of the Leader of the Opposition to follow standards of the contemporary Westminster System and the growing opposition representation.
+On 28 July, it was announced the remuneration of the LO is double of a regular allowance for a regular MP, in addition to additional parliamentary privileges.

+On 8 September 2026, the government announced another revision to the salaries, making it the first change in 15 years.
+The minimum annum salary for an elected MP was raised from $192,500 to $259,000 (meaning their monthly salary increased from $13,750 to $18,500); the Leader of the Opposition and Nominated Member of Parliament pay multiplier remained at 200% and 15% respectively, while the annual salaries for a Non-constituency Member of Parliament's was doubled to 30%.
+Salaries for the mayors of Singapore and Parliamentary Secretaries are unified to pay $810,000 annum, with the Speaker paying $900,000.
+The salaries for Ministers of State crossed seven-digits starting at $1,260,000, with cabinet ministers starting at $1.8 million, up to the Prime Minister with $3.6 million, twice of that amount compared to an entry-level cabinet minister, though the ratios of payout to an entry-level minister were mostly untouched.
+The payment and the total salaries, according to Prime Minister Lawrence Wong, told that key performance by each of the members of parliament determine how well was their payment output.